 Read the rest of the article on ClickZ here: Digital Wunderkinds Discuss the Best Teen-Focused Campaigns.

 If you haven’t seen the Double Rainbow Video and then watched the Double Rainbow Song, check it out.
-It’s stupid but you’ll laugh, guaranteed.
-My dad particularly thinks it’s hilarious and loves to get it in my head by singing it out of the blue at random times throughout the day.
+It’s silly but you’ll laugh, guaranteed.
+My dad particularly thinks it’s hilarious and loves to get it in my head by singing it at random times throughout the day.
 Yeah he’s a weirdo. 😀